-Before installing heat sinks, ensure that all the wires are securely tired out of the way.
+Before installing heat sinks, ensure that every wire is securely tied out of the way.
 The heat sinks will snap on and play the crucial role of cooling the motors when your little one is playing outside.
-While it's not mandatory to place heat sinks to cool motors, doing so helps prevent different types of mechanical failure.
+While it's not mandatory to use to cool motors, doing so helps prevent different types of mechanical failure.

-Should You Hire an Expert To Replace a Power Wheels’ Electric Motors?
+Should You Hire an Expert To Replace Electric Motors?

 The decision to outsource a Power Wheel's repair or upgrade should depend on your skill level and availability.
-While it might be fulfilling to replace your child's Power Wheels electric motors as a DIY project, you might end up taking too much time if you have a busy schedule.
+While it might be fulfilling to replace the motor as a DIY project, you might end up taking too much time if you have a busy schedule.